Hermann Klaatsch: Return to Breslau

 When he returned from his journey, Klaatsch began teaching anatomy and anthropology at the University of Breslau.
 In 1912 he developed a course in topographic anatomy.
 During his time at Breslau, Oetteking described Klaatsch's other accomplishments: "Besides his professorship at the University, Klaatsch held several honorary offices, academic and governmental, and his government honored him by bestowing upon him several orders."

-Klaatsch was an avid member of the yearly congress of anthropologists and anatomists, and he spoke at nearly every meeting.
+Klaatsch frequently attended congresses of anthropologists and anatomists, speaking at nearly every meeting, such as at Cologne in 1910, or Heilbronn in 1911.

 Klaatsch also wrote many published papers, all published in his native German.
 The most important papers he wrote compared similarities of the Aborigines and the neandertaloids bone structures.
 He also wrote about the skeletal remains in southern France in 1913.

 Klaatsch's most important contribution was very controversial.
 According to Oetteking, "Klaatsch was one of the first to advocate energetically a clear division of religion and science."
 Oetteking added, "It may be difficult for us… to realize that a conception of anthropology raising it to the level of an academic science dates back not even a generation (in 1916), and is due to spirits of Klaatsch's type."

 Klaatsch changed the way anthropology was taught.
 His life revolved around anatomy and anthropology.
 He made many important discoveries and changed the way people looked at anthropology.

 A long-term professor of anatomy and physical anthropology, Hermann Klaatsch died unexpectedly in Eisenach in 1916.
 His major work was assembled posthumously by his colleagues.